 We appreciate the reviewer’s comment, and agree with the idea that the 0.85 threshold value we selected is arbitrary, and therefore, hard to justify.
-We have replaced the flags “acceptable” and “poor” in the column “interpolation_quality” of the MOISCRUST database with the correlation coefficient of the model used to impute each missing value.
+We have now replaced the flags “acceptable” and “poor” in the column “interpolation_quality” of the MOISCRUST database with the correlation coefficient of the model used to impute each missing value.
 In this column, observed values now have a value of 1, and imputed values have values between 1 and 0.516 (the lowest correlation observed in a model used to impute data in the database).

 In section 3.5 of the supplemental material, the authors note they are replacing negative water content values with zero, using the justification that these values are within the margin of error, but obviously not physically possible.
 A few issues here.
 First, by revaluing the data in this way, the user will not know whether the sensor readings are slowly drifting downward overall, or whether the sensors are measuring very dry conditions.
 It is recommended that the data be flagged and noted as NAN or some other numerical value (e.g., -9999).
 Second, the authors have not described how the margin of error was determined; thus, the user cannot incorporate uncertainty into subsequent analyses.
 Third, and related to issue #1 above, electronic sensors are notorious for baseline drift, but the authors did not mention this in the main manuscript or the supplemental material.
 Were any sensors returned to the laboratory for recalibration or testing?
 Were replacement sensors run through a calibration process (see line 130)?